Ingris Rivera

-Ingris Rivera (born 1988), is a Colombian chess player who holds the FIDE title of Woman International Master (WIM, 2006).
+Ingris Rivera (born 1988) is a Colombian chess player who holds the FIDE title of Woman International Master (WIM, 2006).
 She is a two-time Colombian Women's Chess Championship winner (2005, 2015).

 Biography

-In 2001, Ingris Rivera won Pan American Youth Girl's Chess Championship in U14 age group.
-In 2007, she won Pan American Junior Girl's Chess Championship in U20 age group.
+In 2001, Ingris Rivera won Pan American Youth Girl's Chess Championship in the U14 age group.
+In 2007, she won Pan American Junior Girl's Chess Championship in the U20 age group.

-Rivera two times won Colombian Women's Chess Championship: in 2005 and 2015.
-In 2006, she participated in Women's World Chess Championship by knock-out system and in the first round lost to Maia Chiburdanidze.
+Rivera has twice won the Colombian Women's Chess Championship: in 2005 and 2015.
+In 2006, she participated in the Women's World Chess Championship by knock-out system and lost to Maia Chiburdanidze in the first round.

 Rivera played for Colombia in the Women's Chess Olympiads: